Thilak-cm/Thilak-cm/README.md

 🐽  When I'm not here, I'm most probably:
 - Up on the terrace waiting for the perfect golden hour
 - Reading about how I can become a sky diving instructor
 - Playing squash, table tennis or basketball

 📕 Favourite english words:
 - pipsqueak
 - halcyon
 - gossamer
 - cornucopia

-🤩 Fun fact:
-- I love reading about, spotting types and taking pictures of clouds and skies ⛅️
-- I would die for songs with falsetto and piano pieces.
-Novo Amor and Ludovico Einaudi 🙌 ♥️
-- Buying me a DBC from Corner House is how you inveigle me into doing anything.

 📷 Online profiles:
 - Check out my photos available for purchase on https://printagest.com/collections/new-prints/products/heaven